Flavigny Abbey: Benedictines

-the anisse factory
+Anise confectionery

+The monks at the abbey were the original makers of the aniseed confectionery.
 Two years after the French Revolution, the monks fled from the abbey which was sold and divided into various private properties.
-The former abbey was inhabited by the villagers, and some of them continued to make Anis sweets.
-There were up to eight Anis sweet producers operating at the same time, mostly in the abbey, with some others in the village.
-Slowly but surely, Edmond Galimard (1896-1909), one of the Anis sweet producers, acquired the various production units and combined them to create a single workshop within the former abbey, as there had been under the monks.The name Troubat first appears in the history of Anis de Flavigny in 1923 when Jean acquired the factory.
-His son Nicolas Troubat took over in 1965.Today it’s Catherine, the 3rd generation of the Troubat family, who has run the company since 1990 and is keeping the tradition alive.
+The former abbey was inhabited by the villagers, and some of them continued the monks' artisanal production of anise sweets.
+There were up to eight anise sweet producers operating at the same time, mostly in the abbey, with some others in the village.

+Between 1896 and 1909, Edmond Galimard, one of the anise sweet producers, acquired the various production units and combined them to create a single workshop within the former abbey, as there had been under the monks.
+The name Troubat first appears in the history of Anis de Flavigny in 1923 when Jean acquired the factory.
+His son Nicolas Troubat took over in 1965, and Catherine Troubat took over in 1990 as the third generation.